Tips For Shopping Sustainably At Coles Or Woolworths

 Shop In Season

 Choose products which are kinder to the environment.
 Laundry powder, kitchen spray, toilet cleaner, washing tablets, shampoo, conditioner, bodywash. toilet paper.
-Almost every cleaning and beauty product you use can be switched out for a natural brand.
-I like Earth Choice for it’s price and because their products do work.
-Thankyou do a great range of hair and skincare products and Woolworths stocks Sukin products.
+Almost every cleaning and beauty product you use can be replaced with a natural and lower-impact brand.

 Avoid plastic